berndtjohannsen/TiddeliHome/design.md

 - Area information fetching
 - Device registry fetching (for area mapping)
 - Data conversion to custom JSON structure
-- Entity filtering based on configurable domains and labels:
+- Entity filtering based on mandatory domain list and labels:
-  - Uses domains from `config.json` (`functionCalling.domains`)
+  - Uses domains from `config.json` (`functionCalling.domains`) - domains list is required
-  - Respects `allowAnyDomain` flag from config
-  - Includes `switch` entities with `use-by-ai` label (when switch not in main list)
+  - Includes entities with `use-by-ai` label even if their domain is not in the main list
   - Excludes entities with `no_use-by_ai` label (regardless of domain)
   - Label comparison handles both hyphen and underscore formats